Ecom-Analytics-Co/gas-starter/README.md

 Get the contents to use for this file on 1Password (you may need to ask for permissions to access this file): URL_TO_1PASSWORD_VAULT_GOES_HERE_AFTER_CLONING

-### Add the `.clasp.json` file
+### Create the `.clasp.json` file

+The `clasp create` command creates a new script project in your [script.google.com > My Projects](https://script.google.com/home/my) and also creates a `.clasp.json` [clasp configuration file](https://github.com/google/clasp#project-settings-file-claspjson).
+For standalone projects, run the command `clasp create --type standalone`.
+For attached (ex.
+Sheets, Docs) projects, run the command `clasp create --parentId <id>` where `<id>` is the file id for the file the script is to be attached to.

-In the project directory create a `.clasp.json` file, this is a [clasp configuration file](https://github.com/google/clasp#project-settings-file-claspjson).
-The contents of this file is something like below.
+You can also manually create a new script project and the `.clasp.json` file the project directory.
+The contents of this file should be something like below.
 You can get the `scriptId` of an existing script project from its URL: `https://script.google.com/home/projects/1Cmz...this-is-the-script-id...fuifY/edit` or from Project Settings > IDs.

 ```
 {